 The workload of each diploma qualification does vary, but regardless of the specific requirements of your course, it will still require more work per week than you will be accustomed to focusing on learning.

 The flexible online nature of the diploma courses delivered by the College for Adult Learning gives you the freedom to choose when you study.
 This makes it ideal for those juggling full-time work or family life around the course.

 Completing a diploma isn’t always easy but view it as an opportunity to work on your discipline and time management skills.
 You’ll learn how to tackle the challenge head on and come out the other side a mentally resilient and more technically skilled candidate in the workforce.
-Assess your ability to take on the challenge of a diploma qualification.
-Our unique quiz will calculate if you are in the best position right now to take on a diploma.

 Do you Have What it Takes to Achieve a Diploma?